claranet/claranet-azure-pre-configuration/README.md

-# Claranet Azure onboarding script
+# Claranet Azure pre-configuration script

 The purpose of this script is to execute all necessary high privileges actions needed by Claranet for Azure subscriptions management.